PM Modi to leave for Saudi Arabia today for investment summit; Pak denies use of airspace

 Internet shut down, key factor for business losses in Kashmir

-Saudi Ambassador Dr Saud bin Mohammed Al Sati had said India is an an attractive investment destination for his country, the world's biggest oil exporter, and it is eyeing long-term partnerships with New Delhi in key sectors such oil, gas and mining.
+Saudi Ambassador Dr Saud bin Mohammed Al Sati had said India is an attractive investment destination for his country, the world's biggest oil exporter, and it is eyeing long-term partnerships with New Delhi in key sectors such oil, gas and mining.

 Meanwhile, Pakistan had denied India's request to allow Modi's VVIP flight to use its airspace for his visit to Saudi Arabia citing alleged human rights violations in Jammu and Kashmir, news agency PTI reported, quoting Pakistan's Foreign Minister Shah Mahmood Qureshi.